Privacy Information & Legal Disclaimers

 Use of Personal Information

-We do not, and will not, sell your personal information to anyone for any purpose as defined by the CCPA.
+We do not sell your personal information to anyone for any purpose as defined by the CCPA.

-- To fulfill or meet the reason you provided the information.
+- To fulfill or meet the reason you provided the information, provide you services and products, take actions within the context of our ongoing business relationship with you, and perform our contract with you.
 For example, if you share your name and contact information to request a quote or ask a question about our products or services, we will use that personal information to respond to your inquiry.
 If you provide your personal information to purchase insurance, we will use that information to issue your policy, to adjust your claim when you report a loss and to process your payment.
 We may use that personal information to obtain an inspection of your property.
 We may also save your information to facilitate future transactions.

 - To obtain consumer reports.